 Bug sweeps and other counter surveillance measures work in a similar way, although, unlike TSCM surveys, they may not just consider technical spying.
 Detecting bugs through bug sweeping and other measures usually involve an investigator who is trained to find surveillance measures.
 This person will use special equipment as well as visual and physical investigation to find any evidence of spying.
 The investigator will report their findings and, in some cases, will work to find out who is responsible for planting the bug and invading your privacy.

-Use the search utility on the top of this page or select a state below to find a Bug Sweep / TSCM expert.
+Use the search utility on the top of this page or select from a state listed below to find a technical surveillance countermeasures investigator, or give us a call at (888) 997-4669.

 At PInow.com our goal is to help you find local private investigation professionals with no hassle.